0xDDoS/0xDDoS.github.io/README.md

 [×] :- [ 200] Top Tier Providence
 [×] :- [  46] High Martiality: With One Hand, I Single-Handedly Repel Three Thousand Emperors!
 [×] :- [  50] The All-Knowing Cultivator
+[×] :- [ 138] Martial Evolution: Start by Awakening the King of Monsters

 [x] :- [ 108] The Reincarnation of the Forbidden Archmage [x] :- [ 176] Archane Sniper